 Can help with enquiries about many aspects of university life.
 Provides information about services available to students

 Telephone – 020 7594 9444

 Student Support Fund

 Can provide emergency financial help if you have a sudden change in circumstances.
 Please visit the website for full details and application form

 Website – http://www3.imperial.ac.uk/studentfinance/currentstudents/supportfund

-Our office (54GU02) is open from 6pm-7pm weekdays during term time.
+Clinic hours run 6pm-7pm weekdays during term time and, due to Covid-19, may be held physically and/or virtually.
 Please come and speak to us about anything – even if it’s to find out about interesting places in London to see.